Barnes and Wyoming host New Mexico - WTOP News

 Albuquerque, New Mexico; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: Wyoming visits New Mexico after Tess Barnes scored 24 points in Wyoming’s 68-59 victory against the Fresno State Bulldogs.
+BOTTOM LINE: Wyoming plays New Mexico after Tess Barnes scored 24 points in Wyoming’s 68-59 victory against the Fresno State Bulldogs.

-The Lobos have gone 8-4 in home games.
-New Mexico is 1-1 in one-possession games.
+The Lobos are 8-4 on their home court.
+New Mexico averages 71.4 points while outscoring opponents by 6.9 points per game.

 The Lobos and Cowgirls match up Wednesday for the first time in MWC play this season.